waterflames-team/ring-robot-x/README_en.md

 Thanks to every contributor!

+# Support

+If you find our open source software helpful, you can provide support to WaterFlames by clicking here -> [https://afdian.com/a/epeiuss](https://afdian.com/a/epeiuss)

 # Special thanks to

 * wzpan (This project borrows part of the basic underlying code from the wukong-robot project & snowboy training site. wukong-robot is really a superb project!)